-I have previously blogged about SAP HANA NSE, for Pure Storage here.
+I have previously blogged about SAP HANA NSE and the impact of using it with Pure Storage products.
 One of the key areas I believe differentiates NSE from other warm data techniques is the inclusion of a component to analyse and provide recommendations on if data should be set to use NSE , or not.
 This is called the NSE advisor which is included in SAP HANA SPS04 onwards and can be managed from SAP HANA Cockpit 2.0 SP 11 onwards.

 The NSE advisor creates recommendations based on internal heuristics advising if objects should be made page loadable (reduce the amount of memory used) or column loadable (increased performance).
 The general rules are that small objects which are accessed frequently should be accessed in memory and large objects which are infrequently accessed should be kept on disk to reduce memory usage.

 Below I will detail how to configure and use the NSE advisor to generate recommendations for indexes, partitions and tables.

 Some prerequisites and behaviour to take note of:

 - The user executing SQL commands for the NSE advisor must be granted the SAP_INTERNAL_HANA_SUPPORT role.

 - SAP HANA 2.0 SPS04 and onwards is required to use NSE.

 - (Updated April 2021) – NSE is supported on both Scale Up and Scale Out deployment types as of SAP HANA 2.0 SPS05 and later.